The 1st trimester, what can you expect and what can you start organising?

 We have told close family members and friends however will wait till the 12th week/first scan appointment and the all-clear that everything is all good with bubba before sharing with others.
 We made the decision to wait until then as it’s been recommended to wait until the 12th week.
 When we get that picture and the all-clear we will be contacting family via social media as we have family all over the world and we look forward to sharing this news with them.

-How do you feel about going for your first scan?
+How do you feel about going for your 1st trimester scan?

 Yesterday we had our first appointment at the hospital (not where I would give birth I came to realise.)
 We should hear shortly about the first scan appointment.
 I’ll be honest I do worry every now and again that something might go wrong and I know that once I see my little fortune-cookie-sized bubba on the screen I will feel loads better.
 Just thinking about that moment makes my eyes well up.
 I am very very excited and I cannot wait.
 I am very aware that twins run in my husband, James’ family so will be a surprise as to how many heartbeats we can hear during that appointment.
 My husband feels excited and potentially emotional.

-Has anything been worrying you in these first few weeks?
+Has anything been worrying you in your first trimester?
 What advice can you give others?

 For me personally, it’s my diet and my exercise that I worry about mainly.
 I want to make sure that I eat healthily and get my ‘7’ a day.
 I don’t overdo the sweets and naughty foods.
 I’ve learnt that you should eat what you want but in moderate amounts.
 Also, I’d like to add that eating for two is a myth.
 During the first trimester eating 200/300 calories extra a day is a good start.
 I’ve discovered this from books I’ve read.